The Nitrate Limit in Your Tap Water Was Set in 1962 — And Science Has Moved On

 What the Science Now Shows

-The research picture has changed considerably since 1962.
-A landmark study published in the International Journal of Epidemiology in 2019 examined the health outcomes of over 2.8 million people in Denmark over a 22-year period.
-The findings were striking: nitrate exposure from drinking water was associated with significantly elevated risk of colorectal cancer at levels well below the current legal limit of 10mg/L. The elevated risk began to appear at concentrations as low as 0.87mg/L — nearly twelve times below the threshold the EPA considers safe.
+A landmark study published in the International Journal of Epidemiology in 2019 examined health outcomes of over 2.8 million people in Denmark over 22 years.
+Nitrate exposure from drinking water was associated with significantly elevated colorectal cancer risk at concentrations as low as 0.87 mg/L — nearly 12 times below the legal limit.
+The mechanism: nitrates in the digestive system convert to nitrosamines — compounds with established carcinogenic properties — through normal daily gut processes.
+This doesn’t require high concentrations.
+It happens continuously at low levels over years of daily intake.

 Legal Doesn’t Mean Safe